rafaell-lycan/rafaell-lycan.com/_posts/2021-06-03-graphql-basics.md

 ### Pros
 - It is based on type definition which can reduce the communication error between the client and the server.
 - It works as a single entry point for an API, which also makes it flexible to make requests and modifications.
-- Again talking about types, allows the request/response contract with your app seamless and type-safe especially when working with a strongly typed language.
+- Again talking about types, especially when working with a strongly typed language, it allows seamless and type-safe request/response contracts with your app.
 - It allows good scalability of the API and integration with different services reachable only via REST calls.

 ### Cons